 My work day ended at the United States Senate at the normal time that Friday evening.
-Normally, I would walk slowly to the train, taking in all of the beauty of Washington, D.C. in early spring but not on this evening.
+Normally, I would walk slowly to the train, taking in all the beauty of Washington, D.C. in early spring—but not on this evening.
 I needed to travel to my hometown of Philadelphia for my grandmother’s funeral.
-My father and I had spoken briefly by phone the Sunday before about his mom’s passing and I anticipated being able to comfort him in person.
+My father and I had spoken briefly by phone the Sunday before about his mom’s passing, and I anticipated being able to comfort him in person.

-The three-hour drive was filled with heavy rain making the night feel darker.
-When I finally arrived, I noticed that my parents driveway was filled with the cars of family members.
+The three-hour drive was filled with heavy rain, making the night feel darker.
+When I finally arrived, I saw family members’ cars filled my parents’ driveway.
 I was tired but eager to join everyone.
 As I walked through the door, there was a noticeable silence.
-My mom who had clearly been crying approached me and told me that my father had died several hours before I arrived.
+My mom, who had clearly been crying, approached me and told me my father had died several hours before I arrived.
 At that moment, a great pain in me was born.
-It’s the type of pain that never disappears, causes time to stop, and makes all of the concerns from the day before seem insignificant.
-When circumstances get dark or difficult sometimes the only thing to keep you going is hope.
+It’s the type of pain that never disappears, causes time to stop, and makes all the concerns from the day before seem insignificant.
+When circumstances get dark or difficult, sometimes the only thing to keep you going is hope.
 However, finding hope can be hard because deep pain is so disorienting.
 It’s tough to see anything but the darkness.
-The following is what has given me hope in the midst of my deepest pain.
+The following is what gave me hope in the midst of my deepest pain.

-Sometimes it is difficult to understand pain and suffering.
-Much of it seems senseless causing us to look for someone to blame.
+Sometimes, it is difficult to understand pain and suffering.
+Much of it seems senseless, causing us to look for someone to blame.
 When we can’t find a person, we turn our prosecution on God.
 I did that for a while until I realized that all it gave life was a bitter taste.
-There are many that disagree with my personal beliefs and I say the following with respect for all opposing views.
+There are many who disagree with my personal beliefs, and I say the following with respect for all opposing views.
 I believe in God and that He is good.
+Psalm 107:9 says that God “satisfies the thirsty and fills the hungry with good things.”
 When I came to that conclusion, hope was born and healing began.
 It opened my eyes to how I viewed pain and loss.
 In my observation and experience, I have found God to be a creative restorer of life, building empathy out of pain and connection out of isolation.
 He is my rising sun and hopeful tide.
 What’s yours?